N0tR3tr0/jjwrites/src/posts/Siddhartha.md

 date: "2020-06-02"
 author: "Jatin"
 excerpt: "A walk with the one punch man and his take on his strength."
-tags: [learnings, book-reviews]
+tags: [book-review]
 ---

 # Siddhartha

-> Completed 30th May, 2020
+> Book completed 30th May, 2020

 Siddhartha is definitely a good book.